OSGeo/PROJ/docs/source/apps/projinfo.rst

 .. option:: --single-line

-    Output WKT or PROJJSON strings on a single line, instead of multiple intended lines by default.
+    Output PROJ, WKT or PROJJSON strings on a single line, instead of multiple intended lines by default.

 .. option:: --searchpaths